What is the Novel Coronavirus?

 The virus has sickened thousands and led to hundreds of deaths, mostly in China.
 Scientists are racing to develop a vaccine.
 So far, the risk of catching the virus in the U.S. is low, since the number of cases is relatively low but that can change with time.

 Infectious disease experts are closely monitoring the coronavirus and its spread.
 Information is updated frequently with the Centers for Disease Control and Prevention and the SC DHEC.
+If you have questions about COVID-19, the SC DHEC Care Line is an excellent source of information and assistance.
+You can reach them at 1-855-472-3432.
 Here are a few links to help you stay informed: